Blatter's turn to face Swiss prosecutor over Platini payment - RFI

 The investigation, which was set up in 2015, is looking into the payment Platini received from FIFA in 2011 for an advisory job completed in 2002, on suspicion of "complicity in unfair management, embezzlement and forgery".

-Platini said in June when he was added by Hildebrand to the investigation that the Swiss Attorney General's office had "confirmed in writing in May 2018" that his case was closed.
+Platini said in June when he was added by Hildbrand to the investigation that the Swiss Attorney General's office had "confirmed in writing in May 2018" that his case was closed.

 The 65-year-old former French football great now has the status of "accused" alongside Blatter.